Data Minimization and Avoiding the Over-Retention of Personal Information

 US Laws

-California Privacy Rights Act
+California Consumer Privacy Act

-Effective January 1, 2023, the California Privacy Rights Act of 2020 (CPRA) amends and supplements the California Consumer Privacy Act of 2018 (CCPA) (Cal.
+Effective January 1, 2023, the California Privacy Rights Act of 2020 (Cal.
 Civ.
+Code §§ 1798.100 to 1798.199.100) (CPRA) amended and supplemented the California Consumer Privacy Act of 2018 (CCPA) (Cal.
+Civ.
 Code §§ 1798.100 to 1798.199.95; Cal.
 Code Regs. tit.
 11, §§ 7000 to 7102).
-It applies to for-profit businesses with over $25 million in annual revenue or that conduct major business buying or selling consumers' personal information if they handle California consumers' personal data.
+The CCPA applies to any for-profit entity doing business in California with more than $25 million in gross annual revenue or that conducts major business buying, selling, or sharing consumers' personal information, if they collect or handle California consumers' personal data.

 - Requires that a company disclose to consumers what personal data it collects, for what purpose, and for how long the company keeps the data.